Ron DeSantis' 2024 presidential launch plagued by technical problems

 After launching a second Spaces from the Twitter account of entrepreneur David Sacks, Musk apologized and said, "I think we're definitely breaking new ground here.
 As far as I know.
 No major presidential candidate has ever announced their candidacy on social media this way, certainly in a Twitter Space.
 So thank you for doing that."

-DeSantis said he chose to announce via the social media platform because of his distrust with the media after coverage of his response to the COVID-19 pandemic.
-He then praised Musk's purchase of the company.
+DeSantis said he chose to announce via the social media platform because of his distrust of the media after its coverage of his response to the COVID-19 pandemic.
+He then praised Musk for purchasing the social media company.

 "I think what was done with Twitter is really significant for the future of our country.
 We cannot have a society in which the government is colluding with major tech platforms to enforce an orthodoxy," DeSantis said.

-CBS News reached out to DeSantis' team for any statement or explanation on the initial crash.
-They said: "There is so much enthusiasm for Governor DeSantis' vision for our Great American Comeback that he literally busted up the internet.
+CBS News reached out to DeSantis' team for any statement or explanation of the initial crash, and it responded, "There is so much enthusiasm for Governor DeSantis' vision for our Great American Comeback that he literally busted up the internet.
 Washington is next."

 During the discussion, DeSantis laid out his agenda — priorities he has shared during out-of-state remarks leading up to his announcement: addressing national crime rates, promoting energy independence and handling the rise in migrants at the U.S.-Mexico border.